zhiyaoYang/HPDMGUI/readme.md

 todo list:

 * ver 0.0, only for existing .hpdm case, not configuration change (no adding new component), load and write .hpdm file
-	* componentDialog template
-	* load & create component from .hpdm file
+	* load & create component from .hpdm file (give stream line a smaller drawing)
 	* load & create link from .hpdm file
 	* linkDialog load and change system data
 	* componentDialog load and change system data